 Plants are a big and essential part of our life for so many reasons.
-One of the reasons are plants produce Oxygen which is needed for respiration.
+One of the reasons is plants produce Oxygen which is needed for respiration.
 Another reason is plants have an unique quality of producing food through photosynthesis, for which we, humans and animals are dependant on plants for consumption.
-Besides our economy is also dependent on plants as various chemicals and products such as paper, fibres, rubbers etc are produced from plants.
+Besides our economy is also dependent on plants as various chemicals and products such as paper, fibers, rubbers etc are produced from plants.
 Plants also provide us with shelter and medicine.

 So essentiality of plants for our survival can not be denied.